 The long-range impact of vision casting depends on the number of vision carriers carrying the vision forward.

 The four words that limit the vision of any organization are: It’s not my job.

-How we answer this question determines how effective the vision of our church is being understood: “Whose job is it to cast vision for the church?”
+How we answer this question determines how effective the vision of our organization is being understood: “Whose job is it to cast vision for the organization?”